alokwhitewolf/MultiObjectTracker/README.md

 This is my summer(2017) project under the guidance of Prof P Vedagiri (IIT B , Civil department) at the end of my 2nd semester.
 This pertains to automating the detection of pedestrian-vehicle conflicts by using image processing.
 The objective was to find out <a href="https://www.researchgate.net/figure/7232990_fig1_Fig-1-Illustration-of-post-encroachment-time-PET"> Post Encroachment Time (PET)</a> values semi-autonomously.

 This program has two modes.
 The <b>normal mode</b> can track multiple instances of user specified objects of 2 categories as they move across the frames.
-The second mode consists a suite of data analysis of the object trajectories obtained for the transportation department purposes.
+The <b>analysis</b> mode consists a suite of data analysis of the object trajectories obtained for the transportation department purposes.

 ## Dependencies